pushpullleg/Datathon/Doctor_Idle_Time/README.md

 ### "How do we know this will work?"
 - Analysis based on 15,000 actual patient visits
+- Includes realistic 10-minute buffer for doctor transitions
-- Root causes clearly identified in data
+- Root causes clearly identified: manual assignment (40%) and lack of queue visibility (30%)
-- Solutions based on proven best practices
+- Solutions focus specifically on these bottlenecks
 - Phased approach allows validation at each step

 ### "Why haven't we seen this before?"